-GSK is now working with its logistical distributor which is able to collect inhalers from participating pharmacies and hospitals with no additional environmental impact.
+GSK is now working with its logistical distributor which is able to collect inhalers from participating pharmacies, hospitals and dispensing doctors with no additional environmental impact.
 Once the inhalers are collected they will go to a number of companies which specialise in the recycling and recovery of these items.
 Initially, we were only able to accept inhalers manufactured by GSK, however all respiratory inhalers are now being collected, and all will be recycled or recovered.

 Are the inhalers recycled to make new inhalers?
 Are the inhalers collected and re-used by patients in any way?

 Currently we are unable to re-use all of the materials we collect to make new inhalers for regulatory, quality and patient safety reasons.
-GSK does now use recycled aluminum in our inhaler devices.
+GSK does now use recycled aluminium in our inhaler devices

 Some of the materials recycled in the scheme can be used by companies who make items from recycled plastics.
 Should the Complete the Cycle scheme be successful, there may be enough plastic inhaler components collected to enable GSK to consider incorporating recycled plastic in our inhaler devices - but this is unlikely to happen in the near future.

 If every metered dose inhaler-user in the UK returned all their inhalers for one year this would save 397,000 tonnes of CO2.
 This is equivalent to taking more than a quarter of a million cars off of the road in the UK.

 You really can make a difference by returning your used inhalers to a participating pharmacy, hospital or dispensing doctor.

 Why can't GSK and other manufacturers of inhalers just make them more environmentally friendly in the first place?

 GSK has already reduced the emissions from its respiratory inhalers by 80% per pack by switching from CFC to HFA propellant gases.
 Our MDI canisters are also now made of recycled aluminium.